It has now been twenty months since I left Sydney on what was meant to be a one year trip – and I’m still going.

 We then night-bussed to Chiquila from Merida on the bus from hell, where we then took a ferry over to Isla Holbox for three nights, which didn’t turn out to be the island paradise we had dreamt about although it wasn’t all bad.

-Our last stop in Mexico was back to where we started, Cancun, where I got some work done after the crappy wifi on Isla Holbox, along with squeezing in one last visit to Cancun’s perfect beach before we flew back to the US, arriving into Fort Lauderdale in the evening.
+Our last stop in Mexico was back to where we started, Cancun, where I got some work done after the crappy wifi on Isla Holbox, along with squeezing in one last visit to Cancun’s perfect beach before catching a Cancun Airport Transfer to the airport and flying back to the US, arriving into Fort Lauderdale in the evening.

 The plan was to spend three nights car camping in Key West after a night in Fort Lauderdale but things don’t always turn out to plan and we ended up flying back to Denver instead, which we were actually kinda glad about although Key West would have been awesome.